Dobrica Ćosić: In opposition

 As the government gradually decentralized administration of Yugoslavia after 1963, Ćosić grew convinced that the Serbian population of the state was imperiled.
 In May 1968, he gave a celebrated speech to the Fourteenth Plenum of the Central Committee of the Serbian League of Communists, in which he condemned the then-current nationalities policy in Yugoslavia.
 He was especially upset at the regime's inclination to grant greater autonomy to Kosovo and Vojvodina.
 Thereafter he acted as a dissident.
 In the 1980s, following the death of Tito, Ćosić helped organize and lead a movement whose original goal was to gain equality for Serbia in the Yugoslav federation, but which rapidly became intense and aggressive.
 He was especially enthusiastic in his advocacy of the rights of the Serb and Montenegrin populations of Kosovo.

+In 1975, he was nominated for the Nobel Prize in Literature.

 Ćosić was a member of the Serbian Academy of Sciences and Arts, and is considered by many to have been its most influential member.
 While Ćosić has been credited with writing the Memorandum of the Serbian Academy of Sciences and Arts, which appeared in unfinished fashion in the Serbian public in 1986, he in fact was not responsible for its writing.
 In 1989 he endorsed the leadership of Slobodan Milošević, and two years later he helped raise Radovan Karadžić to the leadership of the Bosnian Serbs.
 When war broke out in 1991, he supported the Serbian effort.
 In 1992, Ćosić wrote that Bosnia and Herzegovina was a "historical freak" and he considered that with the disintegration of Yugoslavia, the Serbs were forced to find a state-political form of resolving their national question and he supported the idea that all Serbian ethnic areas should become part of the federation of Serbian lands.